Frankoloko/demos/my_theory_pages/Being A Great Employee.md

 Writing neat emails.
 Not getting emotional in meetings.
 Not shitting on a teammate in public.
 Being on time.
 Replying when you need to.

 Being good at this is not a debate or a reward.
 It should be the ground level of expectation.

+# Be calm

+A good leader is ALWAYS calm.
+I don't think showing positive excitement is bad.
+But showing high energy anger or displeasure is always bad.
+A leader should be able to calmly disagree.
+Reason being, a leader's opinion is extremely strong.
+Imagine if superman had a temper, what a problem that would be.

+A powerful leader can also disagree against force with great power.
+Imagine someone talking shit to superman and he just says "All good".
+You'd crap your pants.
+Like you parent telling you "Fine, do it then".
+Point is, even faced with great anger, a great leader and debater can calmy disagree, with power.

+When angered, GREATLY judge your own words before speaking/typing.